navyatripathi/pra/README.md

 # product review analyzer(Sentimental analysis)
-(scikitearn matplotlib numpy pandad wordcloud hyper parameter tuning )
+(scikitearn matplotlib numpy pandad wordcloud hyper parameter tuning and feature engineering setup )

 Amazon Echo Sentiment Analysis Application
 This project is a Sentiment Analysis Application developed for analyzing customer reviews of Amazon Echo using machine learning models.
-The application classifies reviews into different sentiment categories by detecting the emotional tone behind them.
+The application classifies reviews into different sentiment categories by detecting the emotional tone behind a series of wprds

 Overview
 This application employs three machine learning models to perform sentiment analysis: